kwindrem/TailscaleGX/ReadMe.md

 # TailscaleGX

-This package is a user interface for tailscale on Victron Energy GX devices.
+This package is adds the Tailscale VPN software including a user interface to Victron GX devices.

-tailscale provides is a VPN-like connection for virtually any device.
+Tailscale provides a VPN-like connection for virtually any device.

 Victron VRM provides access to the GX device's GUI, but not a command line interface to the GX devie.